freesinger/network-arch/Courses/TCP_Incast/Incast.md

 - *2*  mechanisms:

-  - Modify the OS to use high resolution timers: facilitate RTO timers with the **granularity（粒度）**of hundreds of  microseconds
+  - Modify the OS to use high resolution timers: facilitate RTO timers with the **granularity(粒度)** of hundreds of  microseconds

   - Turn off delayef ACKs wherever possible:  disabling de- layed ACKs is expected to improve performance for RTO timer values of 40ms or less